geotools/geotools/docs/user/library/api/sld.rst

 * TextSymbolizer.getPriority()

   Priority used to determine precedence when labels collisions occur during rendering.
-The label with the highest priority "wins" with the others being moved out of the way (within a tolerance) or simply not displayed.
+The label with the highest priority "wins" with the others being moved out of the way (within a tolerance) or just not displayed.

 * TextSymbolizer.getOption(String)